davidsdarley/TicTacToe/README.txt

 After that was done I tried to make it look as good as I could in the time available, finished debugging, and made this repository then sent it in.
 I hope you enjoy!

-also, I appologize if the instructions on getting the external library isn't actually what you meant in the instructions.
-I don't know what it means to 'package' an external library and haven't found clear instructions online.
+also, I appologize if the library packaging isn't done properly.
+I've never done it before and the instructions I found online were confusing.